Resolving franchising disputes

 Once mediation is requested, it becomes mandatory for both parties to attend and to genuinely try to resolve the dispute.
 A party will be taken to be trying to resolve a dispute if they approach the matter in a reconciliatory manner, including by making clear what they are trying to achieve through mediation.
 The parties should clearly state their concerns, and what they would like to see happen.

-The costs of mediation include the cost of the mediator, room hire and any additional inputs (for example expert reports) that both parties agree are necessary to the conduct of the mediation.
-These costs are shared between the parties to a dispute, unless agreed otherwise.
+If using the complaint-handling procedure under the Code, the costs of mediation must be shared between the parties to the dispute unless they agree otherwise.
+The costs of mediation include the cost of the mediator, room hire and any additional inputs (for example, expert reports) that both parties agree are necessary to the conduct of the mediation.
+The parties must also pay their own costs to attend mediation.

 Mediation is not always successful or appropriate for parties to a dispute.
 For example, mediation may not be appropriate if you require urgent relief.
 If you are unsure whether to proceed with mediation, consult your legal adviser.